Bigger customers usually leave simply because your product doesn’t do enough

 - Annual deals get sent to legal for review, procurement for negotiation, etc. This makes sense for a $250k+ deal.
 But for a smaller deal, you are again just making it harder on the customer and slowing down the close.
 The odds if a deal gets sent to legal that it closes the same month are close to zero.
 This always at least takes weeks.
 Avoid it if you can.

 - Annual deals, done wrong, can create unnecessary (and even more importantly, perpetual) discounting.
 You almost always have to provide a 10%-20% discount to incent annual deals.
 Is it worth it?
 Maybe not as the account grows over time.
-In Years 2, 3 and 10, you may wish you had that discount back when you have to honor it, one way or another, in the renewal.
-You are robbing a bit of a long-term revenue stream if your over-discount to get an annual deal done now.
+In Years 2, 3, and 10, you may wish you had that discount back when you have to honor it, one way or another, in the renewal.
+You are robbing a bit of a long-term revenue stream if you over-discount to get an annual deal done now.
 This can compound with multi-year deals.
 If you tell a loyal customer in Year 2 you are taking away their discount … expect that loyalty to evaporate.

 - Annual deals mask churn.
 This can be bad, not good.
 You may like annual deals for a second reason — they take a year to churn.
 But that’s not really true.
 It’s only true in your financial statements and your numbers.
 But if a customer never renews in SaaS, or if they stop using your product even if they’ve already paid for it for the year, it’s basically like they never really existed at all.
 A customer you lose next year doesn’t help you at all to get to $10, $20m, $100m in recurring revenue.
 A deal has to recur or in the medium and long run, otherwise it just doesn’t matter.
 Worse, it may mask weak efforts in customer success and retention efforts, and disincent you to track and grow NPS early.

 - Annual deals are a tough fit with many API services and variable-usage services.
 It’s often better with variable revenue to move to an annual contract later in many cases, a few months later or even at renewal.
 But forcing customers to estimate variable usage before they are even in production, best case, again adds friction to a sales process.
 Is it worth it?
 I’d argue — rarely.
+In fact, MongoDB found revenue went up and sales cycles went down when they stopped forcing customers into annual contracts.
+More on that here.

 But more important these days, when customers are veterans, and have been buying SaaS products for 20 years, is to let them buy the way they want.
 At least until you are huge, and have a dominant brand.
 That’s the fastest, easiest way to scale, with the most satisfied customers.